Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 ### Edges

-* **Hyperedge Part 1**: Directed edges connecting drug nodes to hypernodes, indicating that a certain combination of drugs is associated with specific side effects stored in the hypernodes.
+* **Hyperedge Part 1**: Directed edges connecting drug nodes to hypernodes, indicating that a particular combination of drugs is associated with specific side effects stored in the hypernodes.

 * **Hyperedge Part 2**: Directed edges connecting hypernodes back to drug nodes.
-These edges, in conjunction with Hyperedge Part 1, form hyperedges that encapsulate the relationships between drug combinations and their side effects.
+In conjunction with Hyperedge Part 1, these edges form hyperedges that encapsulate the relationships between drug combinations and their side effects.

 ```mermaid
 graph TD